whitecube/laravel-prices/README.md

 This documentation will use a fake `Product` model as an example, however the scope of this package is larger than that.

 ## Usage
-Add the `HasPrice` trait to your Product model.
+Add the `HasPrices` trait to your Product model.

 ```php
 <?php